DATA422-24S2/project_lab_02_groupE/README.md

 Data from StatNZ was used to generate maps for CBD regions via their SA2 Codes.
 The link is as follows: https://datafinder.stats.govt.nz/layer/111227-statistical-area-2-2023-generalised/

 # Scripts overview
+### All these scripts should be ran. run.R contains all of the necessary scripts to run
-## 1. Importing Data
+## 1. Importing necessary packages
-Before we start with the project, the data gets imported into R.
+Before we start with the project, the necessary packages must be imported to ensure the project works correctly 00_initialise.R is responsible for importing the packages we need.
+Run this function
-XXXX is responsible for importing the data we need.
-Some require functions inorder to read the data as they are not all in CSV files
+## 2. Importing files
+01_import.R imports all of the required files by sourcing 'read' and 'initialise' files.
+The files get read and put in a dataframe.

-## 2. Cleaning Data
+## 3. Cleaning the files
+02_clean.R is responsible for cleaning the data by removing any extra columns, duplicated values, na values etc.

 David Ewing (82171165 – dew59 ),  is responsible for cleaning the telecommunications data.
 We remove any duplicates and NA values within the data.
-XXXX cleans the data by also removing any unecessary columns and data points that aren't relevant to the CBD

-## 3. Creating visualizations
-XXXX creates maps using leaflet which shows the Central Business district areas according to the internet XXXX uses Data from StatNZ to help show the specific SA2 codes the Central Business District is comprised of XXXX creates bar charts to visually show the cellphone data within a particular Statistical Area #WORK ON THIS# XXXX creates a line graph which shows the trends of the cellphone data over time #WORK ON THIS#

 # Contributors